 The evaluation of the platform is carried out by matching the current development with the technical requirements defined in the project.
-The functional requirements are going to be tested and described in D4.2 Pilots evaluation results.
+The functional requirements are going to be tested and described in the iterative deliverable D4.2 Pilots evaluation results.

-The platform and storage server have been deployed in Heroku PaaS solution following the definition of the technical requirements done in the deliverable D1.2.
+The platform and storage server have been deployed in Heroku2 PaaS solution following the definition of the technical requirements done in the deliverable D1.2.
 The decision of this provider has been taken based on the conditions, pricing plans and capabilities offered by the different competitors in the market.
-After this evaluation process, it was considered Heroku as the best option to deploy the different releases of SeniorLudens project.
+After this evaluation process, it was considered the PaaS paradigm as the best option to deploy the different releases of SeniorLudens project.